MU-Smart/MyPathApp_Server/README.md

 python manage.py runserver
 ```

-#### There is a File "DjangoAuthAPI.postman_collection" which has Postman Collection You can import this file in your postman to test this API
+#### There is a File "DjangoMyPathAPI.postman_collection" which has Postman Collection You can import this file in your postman to test this API